infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 }).catch(error => console.log("Error: ", error));
 ```

-//if you want to load an existing entity from the database and replace some of its properties you can use the following method:

 Your generated Photon API will expose the following [CRUD operations](https://github.com/prisma/prisma2/blob/master/docs/photon/api.md#crud) for the `Category` and `Post` models:
 - [`findOne`]
 - [`findMany`]